 Back in November the bricks were laid to set up the Servebolt Cloud Region Singapore.
 Together with high performance network operator Blix Solutions, Servebolt decided to enter the South-East Asian market by setting up a full featured point of presence in Singapore.

-The Singapore location was opened and available for Servebolt users February 21st 2019.
+The Singapore location was opened and is available for Servebolt users as of February 21st 2019.

 Reduced network latency = faster web performance